Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Toward application for more general simple current extended CFT and the corresponding topological order

 As a simplest example, let us consider the four-point function $\langle \psi(0)\psi (z) \psi (1) \psi (\infty) \rangle$ in the Ising or Majorana CFT.
 When one represents $\psi$ as $\phi_{(2,1)}$ by using the notation of the minimal $M(3,4)$ CFT, this results in a second-order differential equation, known as the BPZ equation.
 Hence there exist two solutions.
 However, one can represents $\psi$ as $\phi_{(1,3)}$ without sufficient information.
 This results in the third-order differential equation and there exist three solutions.
 This type of ambiguity in defining chiral correlation function has been introduced in the study of two-dimensional statistical models, typically percolation\cite{Watts:1996yh}, but this has never captured sufficient attention of condensed matter physicists\cite{Gori:2017cyq,Gori:2018gqx}.

 However, we know the correlation function corresponding to the wavefunction of a topologically ordered system, Moore-Read state, is Pfaffian and the four-point function should be defined uniquely.
-Hence as a criterion to define the correlation function and the corresponding topological order uniquely, we propose CCFT/DCFT correspondence (as far as we know, related subtelities to define topological order or TQFT have been pointed out only in \cite{Hung:2019bnq}).
+Hence as a criterion to define the correlation function and the corresponding topological order uniquely, we propose CCFT/DCFT correspondence as a generalization of the CFT/TQFT in \cite{Fuchs:2002cm,Fuchs:2004dz,Vanhove:2018wlb} (as far as we know, related subtelities to define topological order or TQFT have been pointed out only in \cite{Hung:2019bnq}).(After the submission of this work to arXiv, two works to construct group extension of chiral CFT has appeared\cite{Galindo:2024qzg,Gannon:2024tcl}.
+Their methods are based on VOA which are complementary to our method based on the fusion rings and CFT/TQFT.\footnote{ We thank authors of \cite{Galindo:2024qzg} for the helpful communications.})